Core Rules

 Upkeep

-At the beginning of the downtime cycle, all PCs should spend money on upkeep.
+At the beginning of the downtime cycle, all adventurers should spend money on upkeep.

 Lifestyle Coins per Cycle Tags During Downtime Cycle